Self-Emancipation

 Massachusetts Historical Society

-The jury hearing the case was comprised of all white men and, it only took them one day to make their decision.
+The jury hearing the case was comprised of all white men and only took one day to make their decision.
 On August 22, 1781, the jury decided in favor of Brom and Bett.
 Each were awarded 30 shillings and Ashley was charged nearly six pounds in court fees.
 With the jury ruling in her favor, Bett became the first woman of African descent to be set free under the Massachusetts constitution.
 The case served as precedent in the 1783 Commonwealth v.
 Jennison case that brought an end to the practice of slavery in Massachusetts.

 Engraving depicting uprising of enslaved people during Nat Turner's rebellion